Our guide to growing amaranth will teach you everything from spacing, sun and soil, planting instructions and tips for care.

 What soil is good for Amaranth?

-Will adapt to most soil types.
-Prefers rich, well draining soil.
+Amaranth will adapt to most soil types, although prefers rich, well draining soil.

 Position